38 Steps to Becoming a Successful Trader

 Have you ever felt like you were just never going to get the hang of trading for a living?
 Are you consistently winning or are you consistently losing?
 Do you hold on to losers and cut winners short?

-Why?
-Are you still trading emotionally?
-If you do, you are not alone.
-You are just like so many other traders out there that don’t have a roadmap to their growth or a pathway to measure their progress.
+Why is this happening?
+Are you still trading by emotions?
+If so, know that you are not alone.
+You are like so many other traders that don’t have a roadmap to their growth or a pathway to measure their progress.

 I read a lot of books and speak with a lot of traders.
-I continually enjoy learning a different approach or observing something new.
-I found one of the books, “The Way to Trade: Discover Your Successful Trading Personality” by John Piper, so fascinating that I had to share with you the “38 Steps to Becoming a Successful Trader.”
+I continually enjoy learning a different approach to the market or observing a new technique that may help improve my performance.
+I found one of the books, “The Way to Trade: Discover Your Successful Trading Personality” by John Piper, so interesting that I had to share with you his “38 Steps to Becoming a Successful Trader.”

 Where are you on the list?